aminatpwk/ai-hackathon-bolt-new/README.md

 - Desktop notifications (via NotificationUtil) are triggered when a rejection is detected, helping users stay informed immediately.

+### Email Classification via OpenAI
+- Each incoming email is sent to the OpenAI API for natural language analysis.
+The model extracts key information such as:
+   - Subject
+   - Company
+   - Category (REJECTION, OTHER)
+Only emails classified as REJECTION trigger a system notification.

 ---

 ## Tech Stack